asamy/Snake/README.md

 ## Snake

-A Simple Snake Game implementation made for fun & learning.
+An advanced Snake Game implementation made for fun & learning.

 ### Requirements

-1. Qt 4
+1. freeglut
-2. GNU Make (or mingw32-make if windows)
+2. GNU Make (or MinGW32 if windows)
 3. OpenGL 2 or above.
+4. GLEW
+5. SOIL

 ### License